swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/08-RunCommands.md

 ./seqtk
 ```

 As you can see, working from an empty instance can be quite troublesome.
 You'll need to download absolutely everything you need.
-AWS offers AMIs- Amazon Machine Instances- that can act as templates for pre-built machines.
+AWS offers AMIs - Amazon Machine Instances - that can act as templates for pre-built machines.
 Let's get ready to try that.